Aidilele/Microsoft-FJSP-RL/Readme.md

         for each_case_index in range(batch_size):
             case.get_case(each_case_index)

 Training model by running `./DuelingDQN_Train_main.py`.
-And all of the training parameters be modified in file `./config.json`.
+And all of the training parameters can be modified in file `./config.json`.
 All of the training data will be saved in `./runs`.

 Evaluating the model by running `./evaluate.py`.
 Experiments Ganttchart visualization will be saved in `./render_result`.